My name is Mair Elliott, I am 22 years old and a Young Patient

 faced in trying to access appropriate support gave me a sense

-drive to push for change.
+ignited the drive to push for change.

 I gave written and spoken evidence to the inquiry into CAMHS.
 From that I was asked by S4C and ITV Wales to be part of the production of 2 current affairs programmes investigating CAMHS in Wales.
 The programmes were very successful, with the welsh language S4C programme winning a BAFTA Cymru award.
 Following the success of these programmes I have been afforded some amazing opportunities and my passion and drive has only grown stronger.